SffeeRoro233/AXION/README.md

 Axion is a simple, lightweight and open-source multitool built for Windows.

-It features a clean CMD interface, quick access to useful tools, and is easy to customize.
+It currently features a lightly customized CMD interface, with a much more polished interface update planned soon.

 The project is designed to stay simple, fast and accessible for anyone who wants to modify or expand it.

+Linux testing is also planned to begin soon.

 ## Features

-- Clean CMD interface
+- Lightweight CMD-based interface
 - Quick tool launcher
-- Lightweight
 - Easy to customize
 - Open-source
-- Built for Windows
+- Compatible with Windows
+- Linux testing coming soon

 ## Installation